 Allocate authority and resources to responsible parties in the Incident Response Team.

-Provide a comprehensive program of medical care and psychological counseling and debriefing for employees
+Provide a comprehensive program of medical care and psychological counselling and debriefing for employees

 experiencing or witnessing assaults and other violent incidents.